Last updated: July 5, 2026

 - Angle equivalent: arctan(0.02) ≈ 1.15°

 Right now the yard slopes the wrong way at 0.625 %.
 To fix it, the first 10 ft must be regraded to fall at least 2.4 in away from the house.
-The remaining 70 ft can stay gentler (1 % is fine), but the overall direction must reverse.
-That means adding fill against the foundation side and smoothing it out—or installing a French drain if regrading is not practical.
+The remaining 70 ft can stay gentler (1 % is fine), but the overall direction has to reverse.
+That means adding fill against the foundation side and smoothing it out, or installing a French drain if regrading isn’t practical.

 Slopes That Look Fine Until They Aren’t

 - Driveway cross-slope vs longitudinal slope.
 A driveway at 8 % longitudinal grade may drain well downhill, but if the cross-slope is flat, water sheets across the full width instead of flowing to the edges.
-Cross-slope should be 1–2 % toward one side or crowned in the middle.
+Cross-slope should be 1 to 2 % toward one side or crowned in the middle.
 Miss this and the surface freezes into a skating rink.

 - Slope direction that reverses at a midpoint.
 Checking grade only at the two endpoints misses a low spot in the middle.
 The grade from A to B reads 2 %, but a belly at 40 ft traps runoff and creates a permanent wet spot.
 Measure at least one midpoint to catch hidden dips.